ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 # VMware Solutions Shared overview
 {: #shared_overview}

 {{site.data.keyword.vmwaresolutions_full}} Shared provides standardized and customizable deployment choices of VMware® virtual data center environments.
 With VMware Solutions Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure.
-IBM provides a self-service on-demand VMware cloud computing platform with VMware vCloud Director running on {{site.data.keyword.cloud_notm}}.
+IBM provides a self-service on-demand VMware cloud computing platform with VMware Cloud Director running on {{site.data.keyword.cloud_notm}}.
 This Infrastructure as a Service (IaaS) on-demand offering provides the option to use specific virtual CPU (vCPU), storage, vRAM, Network, and IP, as needed.

 VMware Solutions Shared has the following IaaS subscription service types:

 * Multitenant on-demand virtual data centers
 * Multitenant reserved virtual data centers

 You can manage the lifecycle of virtual data centers by using the VMware Solutions Shared offering.
-The following functions are supported when you use the vCloud Director Management console or public API:
+The following functions are supported when you use the VMware Cloud Director Management console or public API:

 * Virtual data center creation
 * Virtual data center elasticity